-The first approach is spectacular: the whole ancient town laying at the bottom of an archaeological hollow about 60 feet deep.
+The first approach is spectacular: the whole ancient town lying at the bottom of an archaeological hollow about 60 feet deep.
 From the top you can see the entire excavated area at once, dominated by the impressive silhouette of the Mt.
 Vesuvius in the background: a stunning view and a great photo opportunity!

-Our next stop is the Council hall of the Augustali, where you can admire beautifully preserved frescoes depicting Hercules.
+Our next stop is the Council Hall of the Augustali, where you can admire beautifully preserved frescoes depicting Hercules.

 Then you will discover the Bath House (an ancient Spa), still covered with mosaics.
 It will introduce you to the world or Roman Daily Care and social life: a gym, a changing room, a tepid room, a hot room and at last a cold tub.

-Right before this gate there is a not-to-be-missed building, the Suburban Bath House, recently excavated and therefore very well preserved.
+Right before this gate, there is a not-to-be-missed building, the Suburban Bath House recently excavated and therefore very well preserved.

-Once in town you will be walking on the original road made by basalt stone (volcanic rock), and you will notice on the ground hundreds of little white spots made of travertine which were used to reflect torch light (this is what nowadays people call “cat’s eye”).
+Once in town, you will be walking on the original road made by basalt stone (a volcanic rock), and you will notice on the ground hundreds of little white spots made of travertine which were used to reflect torchlight (this is what nowadays people call “cat’s eye”).

-Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; in fact, differently from other roman towns, Pompeii didn’t have a complete sewer system because the city was build on top of a lava platform too hard to be worked.
+Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; differently from other roman towns, Pompeii didn’t have a complete sewer system because the city was build on top of a lava platform too hard to be worked.

-The city centre was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitii).
+The city center was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitium).
 Other facilities in the Forum where exchange offices, public restrooms and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
 In the Forum you will also see a display of the famous human casts.

 Your visit would be incomplete without the red light district: the Brothel (Lupanare) shows us today an interesting display of roman frescoes featuring several erotic images!

 Also available upon request is a stop to one of several cameo factories along the road.
-It is a still-living ancient roman tradition consisting in the carving of precious and semi-precious stones and corals.
+It is a still-living ancient roman tradition consisting of the carving of precious and semi-precious stones and corals.